-Product revenue consists of instrument with embedded software essential to the instrument's functionality, consumables and platform evaluation agreements.
+Product revenue consists of instrument with embedded software essential to the instrument's functionality and consumables.
 Service revenue primarily consists of revenue received from the generation and analysis of proteomic data on behalf of the customer.
 Related party revenue is comprised of both the sale of products and services performed for related parties, as further discussed in Note 11.
-Grant revenues consist of services performed specifically for the reimbursement of research-related expenses.
+Grant and other revenue consists of grant revenue from services performed specifically for the reimbursement of research-related expenses and other revenue which relates to shipping revenue and lease arrangements, as further discussed below.